mathismqn/godeez/README.md

 The first time you run **GoDeez**, a configuration directory named `.godeez` will be automatically created in your home directory (`$HOME` on Linux/macOS, `%USERPROFILE%` on Windows).

 Inside this directory:
-- `config.toml`: main configuration file which contains several important variables that you need to fill out manually
+- `config.toml`: main configuration file you need to edit manually
-- `tracks.db`: internal database used to track downloaded files and prevent duplicates
+- `tracks.db`: internal database used to track downloads and avoid duplicates

 ### Steps to configure

-1. Run the application for the first time: this creates the `.godeez` directory and the `config.toml` file inside it.
+1. Run the application once: this creates the `.godeez` directory and the `config.toml` file.
 2. Edit the `config.toml` file with a text editor to set the required values.

 ### Variables to configure